DualBrain/gotBASIC/alphabetical.md

 - [Centurion BASIC](centurion.md): Kickin' it old-school on a genuine mini-computer.
 - [Cerberus-X](https://www.cerberus-x.com/community/index.php?pages/about/): Cerberus X is a cross platform development tool based on Monkey X from Mark Sibly.
 Its easy to learn programming language allows you to create applications or games on multiple platforms.
 To achieve this, Cerberus X translates source code to native source code of one of the different target platforms and creates an executable for you. [on Github](https://github.com/cerberusxdev/cerberus)
 - [Chipmunk BASIC](chipmunk.md): A multi-platform BASIC interpreter that is "reasonably fast".
+- [Classic BASIC](https://classicbasic.org/): A GW-BASIC-like dialect running directly in the browser.
 - [Commando Basic](https://www.lucidapogee.com/?page=commandobasic): Designed to be easy for anyone to learn; it's simple but also powerful enough to handle serious tasks.
 - [Craft Basic](https://www.lucidapogee.com/?page=craftbasic): A BASIC interpreter for Windows 95 and up for learning programming, making simple games, write code interactively, perform complex calculations, display cool graphics, build windows with forms and write useful scripts.
 - [Crash BASIC](https://www.crashbasic.com/): Build games in code that reads like thought, not ceremony.
 Runs on desktop, mobile, and the web from the same source.